gmail unsubscribeemail managementproductivity

 • Never try to unsubscribe from obvious spam

-• Block sender permanently with Gmail filter
+• Block the sender permanently with a Gmail filter

-• Report to FTC if egregious
+• Report to the FTC if egregious

 The risk: Clicking unsubscribe tells the sender valuable information: